dclamage/SudokuSolver/README.md

  - "Real candidates" feature to assist with setting.
  - Support for solving all [f-puzzles](https://www.f-puzzles.com) constraints.
  - Import from f-puzzles URLs and other common Sudoku formats, as well as direct construction via command-line.
+ - Integration with the f-puzzles website through a websocket connection.

 ## Pull Requests
 I am accepting pull requests for: